FZambia/centrifuge/README.md

 Persistent data (projects, namespaces) by default stored in [SQLite](http://www.sqlite.org/) database.
 When running Centrifuge instance processes on different machines [MongoDB](https://github.com/centrifugal/centrifuge-mongodb) or [PostgreSQL](https://github.com/centrifugal/centrifuge-postgresql) backends can be used instead of SQLite.
-There is an option to hard-code all these settings in configuration file and go without any dependency on database.
+There is an option to hard-code all these settings in JSON file and go without any dependency on database.

 Main features